dijahcodes/dijahcodes/README.md

   -  (yes, the domain is a .codes)
 ---

-- ✨ I'm a security minded software engineer that is also interested in big bounty hunting, game development, and computational linguistics.
+ ✨ I'm a security minded software engineer that is also interested in penetration testing, game development, and creative coding.
+    Currently a Arizona State student majoring in Software Engineering

   <br>